PukkaPad/data-storytelling-SAT-NewYork/README.md

 api
 ----------------------
-* Create a virtaul environment in which Flask and all the necessary libraries will be installed
+* Create a virtual environment in which Flask and all the necessary libraries will be installed
     * `mkdir api_development`
     * `cd api_development`
     * For Python 2.x: `virtualenv venv`